nxtleveltech1/MantisNXT/database/replication/REPLICATION_GUIDE.md

 ### 2. Network Requirements

-- Postgres OLD must be able to connect to Neon on port 5432
+- The Neon replica must be able to connect to the Neon primary on port 5432
 - SSL/TLS enabled for secure replication
-- Firewall rules allowing outbound connections from Postgres OLD
+- Firewall rules allowing outbound connections from the replica environment
-- Neon IP allowlist (if configured) must include Postgres OLD IP
+- Neon IP allowlist (if configured) must include the replica endpoint

 ### 3. Schema Synchronization